 The C3 Sniper Rifle was Canada’s sniper rifle from the mid-1970s until it was replaced by the C3A1 in 1988.

 The C3 was a conventional bolt-action rifle in 7.62x51mm (NATO version of the .308″ Winchester) made by Parker-Hale in England.
 It was fitted with a 6-power Austrian Kahles ZF 69 scope which was called the C2 sniper scope in Canadian service, though it was not marked as such.
 The rifle had an internal magazine of 4-rounds.
 Back-up iron sights were carried in the scope case and could be fitted if the scope was removed.
 The rear sight was the Parker-Hale PH5E with a special base to fit onto the rear scope base.
 A half-inch high block was permanently fitted onto the front of the barrel and a Parker Hale front sight could be attached to that when the scope was not used.
 The barrel was a heavy barrel that was free-floating and the action was bedded into the wooden stock.
-No bipod was provided, though I have heard that some snipers fitted bipods, such as a Harris, on their own.
+No bi-pod was provided.

 Some C3 rifles without scopes were issued for Cadet target shooting.
-The Australians, New Zealanders also used this model and theirs was designated the M82.
+The Australians, New Zealanders and the British (briefly) also used a similar model called the M82.

 HOW MANY WERE MADE?